The Citadel Scholarship Programs

-The Citadel Honors Program is the college's premier program for intellectually and academically gifted students who demonstrate a love of learning and wish to participate in rich intellectual discourse over their four-year college career.
+The Citadel Honors Program is the college’s premier program for intellectually and academically gifted students who demonstrate a love of learning and wish to participate in rich intellectual discourse over their four-year college career.
 Special benefits include small classes, discussion-style instruction and competing for national-level post-graduate scholarships or fellowships.
-A $10,000 annual scholarship is awarded to all participants in The Citadel Honors Program and all applicants are considered for one of the school's full scholarships.
+Students selected for the Honors Program receive a scholarship of $7500/year if in-state and $10,000/year if out-of-state (if not a recipient of a full academic scholarship).

 Like & follow the FAO on Facebook for the latest scholarship news & information!

 Rising sophomores, juniors, and seniors must complete a separate Citadel scholarship application.
-The 2019-2020 Upperclass Cadet Scholarship Application is CLOSED and will reopen in March 2020.
+The 2021-2022 Upperclass Cadet Scholarship Application opens on March 1, 2021!!
 For full evaluation of your scholarship eligibility from year-to-year, please file both your annual FAFSA and scholarship application by our priority deadlines.
 Scholarship awards are evaluated for renewal each year after spring grades post; current recipients must meet eligibility standards each year to be considered for renewal, including academic criteria and financial need (when the demonstration of financial need is required for a particular scholarship).
 Most scholarships require a student to maintain a 3.0 GPA in order for the scholarship to be renewed.

 Citadel Scholarship Program Catalog